anju2408/duktape/README.md

 * Bugs and feature requests: [GitHub issues](https://github.com/svaarala/duktape/issues)
 * General discussion: IRC `#duktape` on `chat.freenode.net` ([webchat](https://webchat.freenode.net))

-About this repository
+About this repository:
 ---------------------

 This repository is **intended for Duktape developers only**, and contains Duktape internals: test cases, internal documentation, sources for the duktape.org web site, etc.

-Getting started: end user
+Getting started: end user:
 -------------------------

 When embedding Duktape in your application you should use the packaged source